Cheapest electricity tariff for big families in the UK (June 2026 guide)

 Fast answer: what’s the cheapest electricity tariff for a big family?

 For most big families, the cheapest electricity tariff is usually a competitive fixed tariff (12–24 months) or a low-cost tracker if you’re comfortable with price changes — chosen using your actual annual kWh, meter type and payment method.
-On high usage, the “cheapest” deal is driven mainly by the unit rate (p/kWh), but standing charge, exit fees and Economy 7/day-night split can still change the outcome.
+Because the 1 July 2026 price cap rises to £1,862 (electricity 26.11p/kWh + 57.19p/day), a high-usage home pays meaningfully more on a default (capped) tariff than a keen fixed deal — so the unit rate (p/kWh) is the main lever, with standing charge, exit fees and Economy 7/time-of-use splits deciding close calls.

 Big family rule of thumb

-If you use a lot of electricity, 1p/kWh difference can matter more than a modest standing charge difference.
+If you use a lot of electricity, 1p/kWh difference can matter more than a modest standing charge difference — and with the July cap unit rate at 26.11p, that gap is now worth chasing.
 Still compare on estimated annual cost, not one price line.

 When a smart/time-of-use tariff can win

-If you can shift heavy use (dishwasher, laundry, EV charging) to off-peak, a time-of-use plan could reduce costs — but only if your home fits the pattern.
+If you can shift heavy use (dishwasher, laundry, EV charging) to off-peak, a time-of-use plan could beat the July cap — but only if your home genuinely fits the pattern.

 Avoid false “cheap”